itsyashsehgal28/Book-My-Show-Full-Website-Clone/README.md

                                   if . doesnt work because of uppercase make a new repository with name in small case npm start

+## DevOps
+    Dev -> Development Team
+    Ops -> Operations Team

+    DevOps & CICD (Docker and kubernetes)
+    -> Kubernetes is built on top of docker , like react is built on top of javascript -> Docker is also called as a container and its called as Containerization -> Docker assigns the resource from the local machine to the virtual machines -> Docker >> EC2 instance >> img and container

+    Kubernetes (master and child node)
+    -> can be explained like an orchestra
+    -> kubernetes has nodes :
+        master node -> guy giving directions on how to play (the lead) child node  -> people playing instruments follow the guidance of the lead

 ## How to install TailWind ---> For Designing
     Link : https://tailwindcss.com/docs/guides/create-react-app